Yale-BIM/f21-assignments/assignment-4/README.md

 topic as the left-seq1.bag rosbag plays for at least 3 seconds.
 Turn this video into an animated gif, e.g., with ffmpeg and imagemagick as indicated in [this code snippet](https://gitlab.com/snippets/1743818), and include it in a `docs` directory within the shutter_track_target package.
-Name the gif "input.gif" and commit it to your repository.
+Name the gif `input.gif` and commit it to your repository.

 ## Part III.
 Detecting a Visual Target